hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 Animates the active property of a GameObject, toggling it.

 - `AacFlSettingCurve Animates(Component anyComponent, string property)`<br/>
-Animates the enabled property of a component, toggling it.
+Animates the property of a component.
 The runtime type of the component will be used.

-- `AacFlSettingCurve Animates(Component[] anyComponents, string property)`<br/>
+- `AacFlSettingCurve Animates(Component[] anyComponentsWithNulls, string property)`<br/>
-Animates the enabled property of several components, toggling them.
-The runtime type of the component will be used. // FIXME: Safety is not provived on nulls.
-It should probably be, for convenience.
+Animates the property of several components.
+The runtime type of the component will be used.
+The array can safely contain null values.

 - `AacFlSettingCurve AnimatesAnimator(AacFlParameter floatParameter)`<br/>
 Animates a Float parameter of the animator (may sometimes be referred to as an Animated Animator Parameter, or AAP).